 SELECT clause (JPQL / Criteria API)

-The ability to retrieve managed entity objects is a major advantage of JPQL.
-For example, the following query returns Country objects that become managed by the EntityManagerjakarta.persistence.EntityManagerInterface used to interact with the persistence context. em:
+The ability to retrieve managed entities is a key advantage of JPQL.
+For example, the following query returns Country objects, which then become managed by the EntityManagerjakarta.persistence.EntityManagerInterface used to interact with the persistence context. instance em:

-Because the results are managed entity objects they have all the support that JPA provides for managed entity objects, including transparent navigation to other database objects, transparent update detection, support for delete, etc.
+Because the results are managed entities they have all the support that JPA provides, including transparent navigation to other database objects, transparent update detection, support for deletion, and so on.

-JPQL queries can also return results that are not entity objects.
+JPQL queries can also return results that are not entities.
 For example, the following query returns country names as String instances, rather than Country objects:

 SELECT c.name FROM Country AS c

-Using path expressions, such as c.name, in query results is referred to as projection.
-The field values are extracted from (or projected out of) entity objects to form the query results.
+Using path expressions, such as c.name, in query results is called projection.
+Projection extracts field values from entities to form the query results.

-The results of the above query are received as a list of String values:
+The results of the previous query are returned as a list of String values:

-Only singular value path expressions can be used in the SELECT clause.
-Collection and map fields cannot be included in the results directly, but their content can be added to the SELECT clause by using a bound JOIN variable in the FROM clause.
+You can use only single-valued path expressions in the SELECT clause.
+Collection and map fields cannot be included directly.
+However, you can add their content to the SELECT clause by using a bound JOIN variable in the FROM clause.

 Nested path expressions are also supported.
 For example, the following query retrieves the name of the capital city of a specified country: